opentok/opentok-react-native-samples/README.md

 - `cd Signaling/`
 - `cd ScreenSharing/`

-3. Install the required node modules: `npm install`
+3. Install the required node modules: `npm install`.

+4. Install the required Gems: `bundle install`.

-4. For iOS, install the Podfile's dependencies: `cd ios/ && pod install`
+4. For iOS, install the Podfile's dependencies: `cd ios/ && bundle exec pod install`.

 5. In the App.js file, set the `apiKey`, `sessionId`, and `token` properties to your Vonage Video API key (project ID), a Vonage Video session ID, and a token for that session.